a-rose/obs-headless/README.md

 ## Getting Started

  - Build OBS from the sources.
 See https://github.com/obsproject/obs-studio/wiki/Install-Instructions#linux-portable-mode-all-distros .
  - Using the given cmake command-line, files are installed in `$HOME/obs-studio-portable` .
-If you change this path, you need to update `OBS_SOURCE_DIR` and `OBS_INSTALL_DIR` in `./compile.sh` to values relevant to your setup.
+If you change this path, you need to update `OBS_INSTALL_PATH` in `./config.sh` to values relevant to your setup.
  - Run `./compile.sh`
- - After compiling, run `./build/obs_headless -h` for instructions
+ - After compiling, run `./run.sh -h` for instructions

 ## TODO

+- [ ] Fix runtime path; currently we need to cd into obs's install path (see run.sh) for obs to find the *.effect files in `find_libobs_data_file()`
 - [ ] CMake: `set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++17 -Wall -Werror -Wno-long-long -pedantic")`
 - [ ] HTML frontend example